Frequently Asked Questions

 How do I know what size tank to get?

-The right tank for your application depends on several factors – including your usage, location, and tank availability.
-To find what size is right for you, please contact your local Kamps Propane office.
+The right propane tank for your home, business, farm, or patio depends on several factors – including your appliances, your location, your lifestyle, and tank cost.
+For your home, the most likely sizes are horizontal 250, 499 and 1,000 gallon tanks.
+For help determining what size is right for you, please call us at (888)526-7701.

 What do I need to do to maintain my tank?

-Kamps will keep your propane tank in safe working order.
-We ask that you provide your Route Salesman with access to your tank, also keep grass and brush from growing up around your tank.
+If you use our tank, we will keep it in safe working order.
+We ask that you keep grass and brush from growing around your tank and keep flammable objects (like firewood) at least 10 feet away.
 Remember a large delivery hose must be dragged to your tank for filling so items that could catch on this hose or be moved by it should be kept clear.

 How far can my tank be set from my driveway?